cryptool-org/cryptool1/setup/README.txt

 	createsetupexe1lang.bat de

 NOTE:
-After every last minute update of the readme a build is required to update the readme in the online help.
+1. After every last minute update of the readme a build is required to update the readme in the online help.
+2. Make sure to update files in setup/template* including script-*.pdf and
+   CrypToolPresentation-*.pdf